kode4food/interpol/README.md

   * Provide templates where *meaning* takes a front seat
   * Work well in both Node.js and the Browser

-Its goals *are not* to participate in the member-measuring and micro-optimization that seem to be so important to some developers.
-These include:
+Also, it *will not* participate in the member-measuring and micro-optimization that seem to be so important to some developers.
+Specifically, Interpol has:

-  * No desire to be the 'smallest' minified footprint
+  * No desire to have the 'smallest' minified footprint
   * No desire to be the 'fastest' template processor

 Interpol will be as *small* and *fast* as possible, but no more, especially if those considerations would require compromising the aforementioned goal of providing *meaning*.

 ## We Seek 'Meaning'
 Stuff you write should 'mean' something.
 Not only at the time it's written, but years later.
 It should also mean something to new eyes.
-The arguments for terseness haven't flown since we stopped using punchcards.
+The arguments for terseness haven't flown since we stopped using punch cards.
 So, assuming you know some HTML, take a look at this template and tell me if you can discern its meaning:

 ```html
 <html>